cphpc/20211208-CharlesHuang-NYCSchools/README.md

 ### Notes

 For both the list and map views, I only included the schools that had valid SAT results.
 I found that some schools did not have corresponding SAT results and some also had an "s" result.
 I'm not sure what the "s" stands for but I left it out of the school lists.
 This ensures that every school on the list has associated SAT takes and scores.

+This app supports both light and dark appearances.
+The reason why I chose to stick with mostly default text colors and fonts is so that it will be 100% compatible when switching between appearances.
+As well, I tested on small devices (iPhone SE) and large devices (iPad 11").
+All iOS devices are supported as well.